 Read here for a full information for a Day Tour around Pagudpud!

-How to get to Laoag?
+How to get to Laoag

 Laoag International Airport is the main airport serving the general area of Laoag, the capital city of the province of Ilocos Norte in the Philippines.
 It is the only airport in Ilocos Norte and is the northernmost international airport in the Philippines by geographical location.
 Flight from Manila to Laoag will only take an hour.
 There are 9 flights weekly that are available.

-How to get to Laoag by bus from Manila
+Getting to Laoag by bus from Manila

 Travelling by bus from Manila to Laoag will take you 10 hours or so on the road.
 Buses like Fariñas Trans and Partas Bus has direct routes to Laoag.
 Fare can costs 900 PHP for one way.

-How to get to Laoag by bus from
+Getting to Laoag by bus from Clark

-If you are coming from Clark Pampanga, you can ride the shuttle or jeepney going to Dau Integrated Bus Terminal.
+If you are coming from Clark Pampanga, you can ride the jeepney going to Dau Integrated Bus Terminal.
 Once in Dau Terminal, transfer or look for a bus going to Laoag as there are bus with direct route there.
 Travel time can take up to 7-8 hours.

 We chose this option for traveling from Angeles City to Laoag.
 It took us 7 hours and the fare was 740 PHP each.
 The bus from Fariñas Trans was so comfortable and we enjoyed wifi the whole trip.

-Baguio to Laoag
+Getting to Laoag from Baguio

-Coming from Baguio, there are numerous departures buses and vans that operates daily daily from Baguio City Bus Terminal to Laoag.
+Coming from Baguio, there are numerous departures buses and vans that operates daily from Baguio City Bus Terminal to Laoag.
 Travel time is not more than four hours and the fare ranges from 500 PHP.

-Vigan to Laoag
+Getting to Laoag from Vigan